 Our Audit Committee has the primary responsibility for the review, approval, and oversight of "related person transactions," as defined under the rules and regulations of the Securities Exchange Act of 1934, as amended.
 The Audit Committee has adopted a written related person transaction policy, which requires that any related person transaction (as defined in the policy) must be presented to our Audit Committee for review, consideration, and approval.
-When considering proposed related person transactions, the Audit Committee will take into account the relevant facts and circumstances, including, among other things, the material terms and conditions, the basis for which the individual or entity is a related person, the related person's interest in the transaction, the approximate dollar value of the transaction with a related person versus an unrelated third party, whether the transaction is proposed to be or was entered into on terms no less favorable to RTR than terms that could have been reached with an unrelated third party, and any other material information.
+When considering proposed related person transactions, the Audit Committee will take into account the relevant facts and circumstances, including, among other things, the material terms and conditions, the basis for which the individual or entity is a related person, the related person's interest in the transaction, the approximate dollar value of the transaction, whether the transaction is in the ordinary course, the business purpose for entering into the transaction with a related person versus an unrelated third party, whether the transaction is proposed to be or was entered into on terms no less favorable to RTR than terms that could have been reached with an unrelated third party, and any other material information.
 The Audit Committee will then approve or disapprove such transaction.
 In the event a related person transaction relates to compensation of employees, such transaction shall be reviewed, approved and/or ratified by the Compensation Committee of the Board.